LunarG/VulkanSamples/BUILD.md

 `VULKAN_LOADER_INSTALL_DIR` CMake variable with the `-D` CMake option.
 In either case, the variable should point to the installation directory of a Vulkan-Loader repository built with the install target.

-When generating the project files, the absolute path to a glslang install directory must be provided.
-This can be done by setting the `GLSLANG_INSTALL_DIR` environment variable or by setting the `GLSLANG_INSTALL_DIR` CMake variable with the `-D` CMake option.
-In either case, the variable should point to the installation directory of a glslang repository built with the install target.

 Note that if you don't want to use specific revisions of HEADERS, LOADER, and GLSLANG, the update_deps.py script mentioned above will handle all